RaniAgus/RaniAgus/README.md

 - 👨‍💻 Currently working as Software Engineer at [Mercado Libre](https://careers-meli.mercadolibre.com/en).

-- 🌱 I'm learning ElasticSearch and React w/Remix.
+- 🌱 I'm learning React w/Remix.

 - 💡 I also like to create cool stuff to improve my productivity and share it to the community :D